adjust/xamarin_sdk/doc/android/android.md

 }
 ```

-Inside the method `onGoogleAdIdRead` of the `OnDeviceIdsRead` instance, you will have access to Google Advertising ID as the variable `googleAdId`.
+Inside the method `onGoogleAdIdRead` of the `OnDeviceIdsRead` instance, you will have access to the Google Advertising ID through the variable `googleAdId`.

 ### <a id="di-adid"></a>Adjust device identifier

-For each device with your app installed on it, adjust backend generates unique **adjust device identifier** (**adid**).
-In order to obtain this identifier, you can access to following property of the `Adjust` instance:
+For each device with your app installed on it, the adjust backend generates a unique **adjust device identifier** (**adid**).
+In order to obtain this identifier, you can access the following property of the `Adjust` instance:

 ```cs
 String adid = Adjust.Adid;
 ```

 **Note**: Information about **adid** is available after app installation has been tracked by the adjust backend.
-From that moment on, adjust SDK has information about your device **adid** and you can access it with this method.
-So, **it is not possible** to access **adid** value before the SDK has been initialised and installation of your app was tracked successfully.
+From that moment on, the adjust SDK has information about the device **adid** and you can access it with this method.
+So, **it is not possible** to access the **adid** value before the SDK has been initialised and installation of your app has been successfully tracked.

 ### <a id="user-attribution"></a>User attribution

-Like described in [attribution callback scetion](#attribution-callback), this callback get triggered providing you info about new attribution when ever it changes.
-In case you want to access info about your user's current attribution when ever you need it, you can access to following property of the `Adjust` instance:
+As described in the [attribution callback section](#attribution-callback), this callback is triggered and provides you information about new attributions whenever there is a change.
+If you want to access information about your user's current attribution at any other time, you can access the following property of the `Adjust` instance:

 ```cs
 AdjustAttribution attribution = Adjust.Attribution;
 ```

-**Note**: Information about current attribution is available after app installation has been tracked by the adjust backend and attribution callback has been initially triggered.
-From that moment on, adjust SDK has information about your user's attribution and you can access it with this method.
-So, **it is not possible** to access user's attribution value before the SDK has been initialised and attribution callback has been initially triggered.
+**Note**: Information about current attribution is available after app installation has been tracked by the adjust backend and attribution callback has been triggered.
+From that moment on, the adjust SDK has information about a user's attribution and you can access it with this method.
+So, **it is not possible** to access a user's attribution value before the SDK has been initialised and attribution callback has been triggered.

 ### <a id="push-token"></a>Push token